yvvki/bunup/docs/docs/guide/typescript-declarations.md

 ## Basic

-If your entry points are TypeScript files, Bunup will automatically generate declaration files for them.
+If your entry points are TypeScript files, Bunup will generate declaration files only when needed (i.e., when the entry point has exports).
+For entry points without exports, such as CLI entry, declaration files won't be generated.

 ## Custom Entry Points